-Is it time to repeal Obamacare?
-After ten years of its existence, President Trump asks the supreme court to overturn the Affordable Care Act.
+Is it time to overturn the ACA (Obamacare)?
+After ten years of its existence, President Trump asks the supreme court to cancel the Affordable Care Act.

 How did we get here?
 Where are we going?